Just to let you know that this page is no longer being updated as this event is now in the past.

 Movement Director Philippe Giraudeau

 Production Manager Robert Pagett

-Heinrich der Vogler Henry the Fowler, the German King Matthew Best
+Heinrich der Vogler, the German King Matthew Best

 Elsa von Brabant Emma Bell